piruthuvi22/iwb385-hikari-extended/README.md

 ### 1. Configure Each Service:

-- For each microservice (User Service, Subject Service, Study Service) create `config.toml` file in their respective directories:
+- For each microservice (User Service, Subject Service, Study Service) create a `Config.toml` file in their respective directories:

   ```toml
   DATABASE_NAME = "<your-database-name>"